matthagan15/thesis/thermal_state.typ

     $
     which is clearly greater than 0.
 To prove the case where $i < j$ the same inductive argument above can be repeated but this time factors of $q(1)$ accumulate as opposed to $q(0)$.

-    ow that we have shown that the thermal state is the fixed point we would like to bound the total simulation time needed.
+    Now that we have shown that the thermal state is the fixed point we would like to bound the total simulation time needed.
 To do so we first decompose our error into two parts, a Markov chain error and an off-resonance and remainder error
     $
         norm(rho_S (beta) - Phi^(compose L)(rho))_1 <= norm(rho_S (beta) - (id + cal(T)_"on" )^(compose L) (rho))_1 + L (norm(cal(T)_"off")_1 + norm(R_Phi)_1)
     $<eq_harmonic_oscillator_error_breakdown>
     We first bound the number of interactions, $L$, needed for the output of the Markov chain to be $epsilon$ close to the fixed point and then use this bound on $L$ to upper bound the off-resonance and remainder error.
-Unfortunately in the finite $beta$ scenario we are unable to determine the spectral gap of $T$, the entries of which are given in Eq. \eqref{eq:harmonic_oscillator_t_matrix}.
+Unfortunately in the finite $beta$ scenario we are unable to determine the spectral gap of $T$, the entries of which are given in @eq_harmonic_oscillator_t_matrix.
 The spectral gap of $T$ is necessary to use Jerison's Markov Relaxation @thm_markov_chain_bound which poses a problem for our understanding of the evolution time needed.
 Instead, we will pull out the overall factor of $tilde(alpha)^2$ and let $tilde(lambda_star) (beta)$ denote the spectral gap of $T \/ tilde(alpha)^2$.
 This then allows us to use @thm_markov_chain_bound but we will have to leave the number of interactions required in terms of $tilde(lambda_star)(beta)$.

     @thm_markov_chain_bound tells us that requiring
     $